Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	4. Categorization:  I'm making a note here, I may want to include an "overlocalist" category.
 This would be one of the potential overlocalist technologies.
 Sure, it's a planet-wide tech... but it speckles the oceans with communities that are defined by disagreeing with each other.
 	5. Conversion potential:  By protecting dissidents from misrule (including by each other), this is a potent connection between Imperial and Panarchic ideology.
 For protecting dissidents from unification and unifiers from dissidents, it's also a weak connection between Imperial and Commonwealth ideology.
 	6. Bureaucratic waste analysis:  Very literal.
 Unless those border communities turn feral, but that's as likely as modern cities breaking away from their nations IMO.
 Good for stories, not likely to really happen.
-	7. Utopia rating:  5/5
+	7. Liberation rating:  5/5
-	8. Public protection rating:  3/5 +2 with Distributed Desalination
+	8. Protection rating:  3/5, +1 with Distributed Desalination, +1 per two +Happiness techs (Max 5/5)
 	9. Technological smoothness:  2/5
 	10. Technological extremophilia:  5/5
 	11. Stress/Boredom rating:  2/5 (Calm)
+	12. Me-points:  2/3
-	12. Kind of person most protected:  Weirdoes.
+	13. Kind of person most protected:  Weirdoes.
-	13. Special categories:  Diversifying, Rehabilitative
+	14. Special categories:  Diversifying, Rehabilitative
-	14. Conversion potential:  Empire<->Panarchy; Empire<->Commonwealth (limited)
+	15. Conversion potential:  Empire<->Panarchy; Empire<->Commonwealth (limited)
 40. Seat of Justice
 	1. Authorial protest:  I think humanity built one of these on Earth - so to speak - in the dawn of civilization.
 While I don't contest its mechanical effects, and I'm about to rate it a solid 5/5 utopianist, I also don't think that it comprises... the entirety of utopia.
 	2. Mechanism proposal:  The concern for justice is both primordial and valid.
 It's also been subject to ongoing change throughout history.
 The Seat of Justice equips society to change and experiment over time in ways that make it more just.
 This always leads to a good society, but it might take a long time.